 May, 2001:

-The BBS goes private in order to re-use the modem line as an office
+I took the BBS private in order to re-use the modem line as an office

 line.
 At this point, I had 1-2 calls a day, consistently.